Conditions for a Tax deduction on Moving Expense

-The distance between your new job location and your old home must be at least 50 mile more, than the distance between you old job location and your old home.
+The distance between your new job location and your old home must be at least 50 miles more, than the distance between your old job location and your old home.
 For instance, if your old job was five miles from your old home, your new job needs to be at least 55 miles from your old home (not your new one).
-If you were self employed or worked from home, your new job must be at least 50 miles from your old home.
+If you were self-employed or worked from home, your new job must be at least 50 miles from your old home.

 The time test

-In certain cases you don’t need to pass the time test to claim you tax deduction.
+In certain cases, you don’t need to pass the time test to claim your tax deduction.
 These cases include: